 This course will give the student an extensive knowledge base about the nature and extent of plant theft.
 Including a comprehensive understanding of rational selection,i.e. What to stop.
 A full understanding of a preliminary roadside check, i.e. What to look for when you have stopped it.
 How to recognise fake and altered chassis numbers.
 How to recognise fraudulent and tampered chassis plates.
 Understanding paints and primers.
 Understanding CESAR and the importance that this ACPO accredited scheme can assist you.
 Other plant databases and the implications of using them.
 Understanding of chemical and thermal restoration.
 Accurately ageing a machine on the roadside.
 Health and Safety - the dangers surrounding plant.

 Your course tutors will help you with your studies during the course.
 There is a final written examination and a practical assessment.

 An Award in Stolen Plant and Agricultural Machinery Theft Awareness and Identification from IMI Awards.

-The course runs twice a year at our South Cerney training centre.
+The course runs on demand.
 Alternatively it can be run in your workplace for up to 12 people.
-To book contact AiTS.
+To book a place on this course, contact AiTS.